Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M03L08_Building_Charts.md

 9. Enter **Result Two** for **Name**, **250** for **Total Points** and click **Save**.

-10. Add four more records, you can provide any name you want but make sure you enter random total points.
+10. Add four more records.
+You can provide any name you want but make sure you enter random total points.

 11. Select **Knowledge Test Results** again.
 The **Active Knowledge Test